 It’s vital that you properly water the lawn after hydroseeding.
 After you have applied the hydroseeding slur, wait for a day to allow the mulch to get dry before you start the regular water schedule.

 When watering, you aim to keep the ground moist to help speed the germination process.
 Don’t overwater it as it may risk the seed rotting or washing away.

-Water in small incremental steps of 10 to 20 minutes 3 to 4 times on hot day or 1 to 2 times on mild climate.
+Water in small incremental steps of 10 to 20 minutes 3 to 4 times on hot days or 1 to 2 times in mild climates.
 After three months, you can reduce the watering schedule to every other day in the early morning.

 You shouldn’t water at daytime or night when the temperature is above 85 degrees Fahrenheit.
 It increases the risk of the growth of the root fungus that could kill the grass.

 You can start a regular fertilization schedule after 80-90 days.
 Make sure the fertilizer has a high nitrogen concentration.

 You should use herbicides or pesticides if there is an indication that grass is getting infected.
 Don’t apply these chemicals in the early germination stage as it may kill the grass seeds.